ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-A) You cannot modify it after creation
+A) By using the undo command

-B) By deleting and recreating it
+B) You cannot modify it after creation

-C) By right-clicking on it in the timeline and selecting "Edit Feature"
+C) By deleting and recreating it

-D) By using the undo command
+D) By right-clicking on it in the timeline and selecting "Edit Feature"

 ---

-C) By right-clicking on it in the timeline and selecting "Edit Feature"
+D) By right-clicking on it in the timeline and selecting "Edit Feature"

 ///